Darxo/Hardened/README.md

 - Fix HardMin in UnitBlocks not forcing them to spawn first
 - Fix Cost of Units with Bodyguards not being predicted correctly

+### Swifter

+- Fix image of active entity in the turn sequence bar vanishing on higher combat speed

 ## For Modders